Codeinwp/optimole-wp/readme.txt

 Better yet.
 The free version is fully functional and includes all of the following great features:

 **Format Based Optimization**
 Our cloud-based transformation process means we can optimize images based on the format as well as serve images in next-gen formats.
 If your visitor is using a WebP capable browser, then Optimole will convert to WebP the image and send it to their device.
+AVIF support included.

 **Cloud Library support**
 Offload your website images directly to Optimole Cloud and save storage space on your server.
 Cross share images between your all your websites connected to Optimole.

 **Image Optimization**
-Our algorithms crunch the numbers to provide the best lossy or lossless optimization for the best-looking image at the smallest size.
+Our algorithms crunch the numbers to provide the best lossy or lossless optimization for the best-looking image at the smallest size using Machine Learning(ML) powered compression.

 **Exact Used Size**
 Optimole will use just one image and resize it delivering a responsive image to fit perfectly on your visitors' devices.
 No more awkward guesses at potential screen widths.
 Serve scaled images instantly.